Research at the MRC Mitochondrial Biology Unit

 Research at the Medical Research Council - Mitochondrial Biology Unit (MBU) is focussed on the involvement of mitochondria and their dysfunction in an ever-increasing range of human diseases, and even, perhaps, in the process of ageing.

 Our Unit has three major scientific aims:

 We have eight independent research groups (described on this website).
 Their activities are focussed on understanding the fundamental biochemical and biological processes which occur in mitochondria.
 Via collaborations with clinical colleagues in several countries, we are building on our fundamental knowledge to try to understand how mitochondrial dysfunction leads to human disease.
 In addition, we are engaged in collaborations with pharmaceutical companies, to exploit our fundamental knowledge to generate new therapies.

 The MBU occupies spacious modern laboratories equipped with state-of-the-art instrumentation, with access to further large-scale facilities as required for our research.
-We share our building with the Cambridge Institute for Medical Research, part of the University of Cambridge School of Clinical Medicine, and this proximity has helped us to develop excellent relations with both its clinical and non-clinical scientists, and with other clinical scientists in the School of Clinical Medicine.
+We share our building with the Cambridge Institute for Medical Research which like the MBU is part of the University of Cambridge School of Clinical Medicine (CIMR), and this proximity has helped us to develop excellent relations with both CIMR's clinical and non-clinical scientists, and with other clinical scientists in the School of Clinical Medicine.
 The building is part of the Cambridge Biomedical Campus, which is expanding rapidly into the largest Biomedical campus in Europe.
 The most recent additions are the Cambridge Research Institute and the Institute of Metabolic Science.
+Construction currently in progress includes buildings that will house Papworth Hospital and the global research headquarters of AstraZeneca.
 Close-by is the world famous MRC Laboratory of Molecular Biology (LMB), where some of the roots of our present Unit lie, and we enjoy close contacts and share collaborations with our colleagues there.
-Hence, our Unit is already an integral part of the wider academic community of the Cambridge Biomedical Campus.
+Hence, our Unit is an integral part of the wider academic community of the Cambridge Biomedical Campus.